+TO: Chair and Members of Districts 7 and 8 Planning Advisory Committee

+FROM: Timothy Beed, HRM Planning & Development

+DATE: May 2nd, 2016

-- TO: Chair and Members of Districts 7 and 8 Planning Advisory Committee - FROM: Timothy Beed, HRM Planning & Development - DATE: January 25th, 2015 - SUBJECT: Case 19987: An application by Dino Capital Limited to enter into a Development Agreement allowing a multi-unit residential development of 8 and 10 storeys in height (plus top floor common area).
-The proposed development would contain 176 residential units and 144 underground parking stalls within 2 levels off a single driveway.
-The proposed development is situated on 26,959 sq. ft. with 57.5% lot coverage at 1034, 1042, 1050 and 1056 Wellington Street, Halifax.
+SUBJECT: Case 19987: Application by Dino Capital Ltd. and Urban Capital for a Development Agreement allowing a multi-unit residential development of 8 to 10 storeys.
+The proposed building includes 164 residential units and 140 underground parking stalls.
+The development is located at 1034, 1042, 1050 and 1056 Wellington Street, Halifax.